prometheus/prometheus/discovery/README.md

 }
 ```

 Prometheus will call the `Run()` method on a provider to initialise the discovery mechanism.
 The mechanism will then send *all* the `TargetGroup`s into the channel.
-Now the mechanism will watch for changes and then send only changed and new `TargetGroup`s down the channel.
+Now the mechanism will watch for changes.
+For each update it can send all `TargetGroup`s, or only changed and new `TargetGroup`s, down the channel. `Manager` will handle
+both cases.

 For example if we had a discovery mechanism and it retrieves the following groups: